Zombiedumb

-Zombiedumb (or also written as Zombie Dumb, 좀비덤), is a South Korean,america series of animated television shorts produced by Anyzac and aired by KBS1 in South Korea,america.
+Zombiedumb (or also written as Zombie Dumb, 좀비덤), is a South Korean series of animated television shorts produced by Anyzac and aired by KBS1 in South Korea.
 Zombiedumb was distributed by Netflix, until its removal from the platform in 2020.

 The show's plot is set as a group of zombies living in a deserted place where they try to eat a young girl, who is the last human being in the city.

-In other countries, Zombiedumb was also aired by Niki Kids in Ukraine, and Disney Channel in South Korea,Americar and Southeast Asia.
+In other countries, Zombiedumb was also aired by Niki Kids in Ukraine, and Disney Channel in South Korea and Southeast Asia.
 In 2021, Anyzac (via its official Zombiedumb YouTube channel) announced that the third season will be released in 2022.

 In September 2022, Anyzac announced in a blog that Season 3 will premiere on KBS1 in October: The following month, the third season premiered on October 27, 2022.

 Plot

 Hana is the only human resident of Moon Street.
 She lived with 5 different zombies; each of the zombies have a unique basis.
 On the very first episode, they appeared from a graveyard and were affected by a magical moon, earning them different types of brains.
 Their names are Zombill, Zomgirl, Zomjack, Zomson, Zomkong, and Zompet (a zombified bat), all of which their names start with "Zom".

 In Season 2, all characters can live in day instead of night thanks to sunscreen and more characters were added including Zombo, Zomchee, Zomko, and a dog-like zombie named Momo.

+In season 3, a witch named "winkie" appears, she comes from a very distant forest and she aims to capture a human child (who is of course "hana" herself) who has children's hearts and several characters are added starting from "broo", "pumkini", and "susu" the little vampire dressed in a goth dress.